 Reports of sexual misconduct may be made by:

-The individual or department who wishes to make the report can do so by contacting the Title IX Coordinator/Deputy Coordinators or the Office of Safety & Security.
+The individual or department who wishes to make the report can do so by contacting the Title IX Coordinator/Deputy Coordinators or the Department of Public Safety.
 Once a report is received, the Title IX Coordinator works to ensure that the individual feels safe and supported, and has access to all of the available resources and support structures the College offers.

 As outlined by the College's Mandatory Reporting Policy, faculty and staff who are made aware of sexual misconduct must immediately report the incident to the Title IX Coordinator.
 All reports of sexual misconduct or relationship violence made to a “responsible employee” must be shared in a timely manner by the employee (staff, administrator, faculty) with the Title IX Coordinator who will directly coordinate the College’s response to the report, or assign a Deputy Coordinator(s) to manage that responsibility, for the parties.

-Students and employees are encouraged to report sexual assault and relationship violence not only to a Title IX Coordinator/Deputy Coordinator, or the Office of Safety & Security, but also to local law enforcement authorities.
-The Office of Safety & Security and/or the VASE Coordinator will assist anyone wishing to file a criminal complaint with local law enforcement.
+Students and employees are encouraged to report sexual assault and relationship violence not only to a Title IX Coordinator/Deputy Coordinator, or the Department of Public Safety, but also to local law enforcement authorities.
+The Department of Public Safety and/or the VASE Coordinator will assist anyone wishing to file a criminal complaint with local law enforcement.
 Students and employees do not need to file a criminal complaint in order to initiate disciplinary proceedings with the College, and the College may find an accused person responsible for violating the Sexual Misconduct or Relationship Violence Policy regardless of the status or outcome of criminal proceedings, if any.